kratman/LICHEM_QMMM/README.md

 user:$ ./runtests Ncpus QMPackage MMPackage
 ```

-A dry run can be performed to check packages without perfoming the
+A dry run can be performed to check packages without performing the
 calculations.
 ```
 user:$ ./runtests Ncpus QMPackage MMPackage Dry